 Let me say that again—The PERSONAL TRAINER was sued because of the supplements HE recommended she take.

-You—as a personal trainer—can be sued if you recommend dietary supplements to your clients.
+You—as a personal trainer—can be sued if you recommend dietary supplements to your clients and anything bad happens.
 This is a fact most people never consider when they decide to become involved with supplements.
-This can happen whether you are a trainer working at a gym or if you are a self employed personal trainer.
+This can happen whether you are a trainer working at a gym or if you are a self-employed personal trainer.

-There is no liability waiver and no personal trainer insurance that will protect you if you are sued because of supplements you recommend.
-In fact, personal trainer liability insurance policies sometimes even say up front that if you are sued because of dietary supplement recommendations, they will not help you.
+There is no liability waiver and no personal trainer insurance that will protect you.
+In fact, personal trainer liability insurance policies may even say up front that if you are sued because of dietary supplement recommendations, they will not help you.

 Personal Trainer Supplement Tips

 The world of supplements can be complicated.
-I've spent over 15 years investigating supplements.
-That said, let me offer trainers these simple tips to help them avoid mistakes when they deal with dietary supplement recommendations:
+I've spent over 20 years investigating supplements.
+That said, let me offer you these simple tips to help you avoid mistakes when you deal with dietary supplements: